pedrovgs/Roma/README.md

 **As SVM is a binary classification model and we need to discard some tweets and we can't always guarantee if the content is positive or negative we've applied a threshold to the prediction score generated as the result of the Support Vector Machine prediction.**

+***The classification results and stats are saved into Firebase.
+We decided to use this storage platform because it's free and we don't have any sponsor for this project.
+Firebase does not support aggregation and we have to implement it manually.
+Even when the performance result is not the best, this implementation is the best we could get for free.
+In the future, if we have any sponsor for the systems infrastructure we will move the implementation to any other database.***

 ### Training

 As Support Vector Machine is a supervised classification model we need to train it.
 To be able to generate an already trained model we need a corpus based on a training and testing tweets datasets already classified.
 Thanks to [Sentiment140](http://help.sentiment140.com/for-students/) **we've got a training dataset composed of 1.600.000 tweets into a GZIP file and a test dataset composed of 359 tweets.**